rousbound/CariocaScript/txt/report.md

 Also, to avoid memory leak, a routine has to be called after `yyparse` to free the allocated symbols on the symbol table.
 It is called on the `main` function (on `.y`), externed from the `.l` module.

+## Intermediate Code

+As advised by Hermann, an intermediate code between *Provol-One* and *JFLAP XML dialect* might help strucuture the output painlessly.
+Thought of as a less abstract language, this intermediate code describes what the *JFLAP Turing Machine* should do in relation to its tapes and its current state in the *DFA* (*deterministic finite automata*).

+We've decided to output this code as pairs of (state,command).
+The command might have a `goto` statement, which will work much like a transition to the state it points to.
+If no such redirection is specified, the normal flow will prevail (that is, set current state to next line's state and execute its command).
+The program ends when it arrives at the last state of the program (of higher index, and also, in the last line of the intermediate code).

 # Bibliography

 1. [Shift/Reduce](https://www.gnu.org/software/bison/manual/html_node/Shift_002fReduce.html)